 Governor Polis’ stay at home order also allows individuals to leave their homes if they engage in a critical government function.
 Under the public health order, a critical government function includes, but is not limited to:

 - Providing emergency response services;

 - Supporting judicial branch operations, which includes attorneys needed for trials and court appearances;

 What if my local government also issues a stay at home order?

 Local governments are allowed, under the statewide order, to issue stay at home orders specific to their jurisdictions.
 These local orders remain in full force and effect.
 However, if a provision in a local stay at home order conflicts with a provision in the statewide stay at home order, individuals in that local jurisdiction must comply with the most restrictive provision in the respective orders.

 As a critical business, Hall & Evans continues to maintain full operations during this pandemic while adhering to social distancing requirements.
-Please contact Ariana Busby or Daniel Furman with any questions or concerns regarding the statewide stay at home order.
+Please contact Daniel Furman with any questions or concerns regarding the statewide stay at home order.